jxc876/express-pratice/README.md

 A few practice projects with Express.

-# `auth-sandbox`
+# `signed-cookies`

-* `server-cookies.js` — Uses a signed cookie & password to protect a page
+Uses a signed cookie & password (no username) to protect a page

+# `server-sessions-1`

-* `server-sessions.js` — Allows User sign-up & login, uses server side sessions
+Allows User sign-up & login, uses server side (in-memory) sessions

+Uses inline HTML (no template engine)

 # `basic-web`